-Starting in April 2022, we are donating 10 pence of every entrance ticket to Cumbria Wildlife Trust to plant trees in Eycott Hill Nature Reserve.
-By July, our visitors had already helped us raise enough money to plant 1000 trees and we hope to add many more to this after a busy summer.
+In 2022 & 2023 we are donating 10 pence of every entrance ticket to Cumbria Wildlife Trust to plant trees in Eycott Hill Nature Reserve.
+Our visitors have already helped us raise over £26,000 which is enough money to plant well over 2000 trees and we hope to add many more to this.

 What are we doing?